-- Being asked to pay money in order to receive a prize - Pressure to act immediately - Use of scare tactics, e.g. telling you a loved one is in danger, that your computer has been hacked or threatening arrest if you don't act now - Insistence that you pay via gift cards, prepaid cards, wire transfer or cryptocurrency (e.g. Bitcoin) - Get-rich-quick and other promises that sound too good to be true - Promises to recover money you've lost in other scams, for a fee
+- Being asked to pay money in order to receive a prize - Pressure to act immediately - Use of scare tactics, e.g. telling you a loved one is in danger, that your computer has been hacked or threatening arrest if you don't act now - Insistence that you pay via gift cards or wire transfer - Get-rich-quick and other promises that sound too good to be true - Promises to recover money you've lost in other scams, for a fee

-You can reduce the number of unwanted telemarketing calls you receive by adding your number to the Do Not Call Registry at donotcall.gov.
-If your number is on the Do Not Call List, telemarketers are forbidden from contacting you, although political groups, charities, pollsters and debt collectors, as well as businesses with which you have an existing relationship, are still allowed to call you.
-Although being on the registry won't prevent scammers from calling, this is still a useful screening tool since any telemarketer who ignores the Do Not Call Registry by contacting you is either disreputable or a scammer.
+One way to avoid scams perpetrated over the phone is to add your number to the Do Not Call Registry by going to donotcall.gov.
+Telemarketers are forbidden from contacting you if your number is on the registry, although political and charitable organizations, as well as businesses with which you already have an existing relationship, are still allowed to call you.
+Being on the registry won't prevent scammers from calling since they usually disregard the Do Not Call Registry.
+That means that if you get a call from a telemarketer and you know you are on the Do Not Call Registry, you know it is a scam.